stackb/rules_proto/swift/README.md

 # `swift`

-**NOTE**: The swift rules are VERY INCOMPLETE.
-This is a Work-In-Progress!
+**NOTE**: The swift rules are essentially non-functional.
+The protoc-plugin core dumps despite all efforts thus far on linux.

 | Rule | Description |
 | ---: | :--- |